 Make your own No Sew Ruffled Tote Bag:

-To get the width of your strips, measure the width of the bag, add 1/2 inch and multiply by 2.
+If your tote is a different size here is how to figure out the width of your strips: measure the width of the bag, add 1/2 inch and multiply by 2.

-The next step is to “hem” the fabric strip edges.
-We will use hot glue.
+3. The next step is to “hem” the fabric strip edges.
+We will use hot glue to do this.
 I must give this warning… Hot glue is very hot, please be careful!
 These would be a perfect protective tool to use while working with hot glue.

 4. Open the folded edge of your fabric strip and add a small line of hot glue, then fold the fabric back over and press.